Skip to main content

 This goes against what math is really about.
 The essence of mathematics is recognizing interesting patterns in interesting abstractions of reality and finding properties of those patterns and abstractions.
 This is inherently a much more creative field than the dry symbol manipulation taught conventionally.

 As somebody who used to hate math, I can understand why I hated it that much.
 How often do we discuss mathematics' wonderful applications?
-Putting aside my idiotic math teacher, I had some good math teachers.
+Putting aside my idiotic math teacher for most of my elementary life, I had some good math teachers.
 A math teacher tried to get me to like math by explaining things.
 However, how often does mathematics deal with real-life examples in the classroom?
 It didn't matter how good the teacher was if they were bound by a lousy system.
 Even the best teacher can expect more hostility with mathematics, not especially because education is viewed as a competition rather than a cooperation.
 I'd dare say my hatred for one of my former enemies was because he was better in math than me.
 With that logic, he should hate me too because I was better in the English subject than him!

 Whether we want to admit it or not--a bad system will beat a good person every time, in one form or another.
 Every teacher, good or not, is confined to the same system.
 It didn't matter if my high school math teacher was good.
 The problem was the system made her teach math the same way as the bad math teachers!
 Math is taught without context or application.
 It's often said, "What am I going to do with this anyway?"
 Should students wait until they take the wrong course (like taking a computer course or engineering course when they're not qualified for it) to know the applications of mathematics?
 I never even knew the applications of trigonometry until I took a two-year computer course.
 I had a good teacher but she was still beaten by the same lousy system.
 I don't blame her for being strict.
 It's because mathematics requires extreme precision in real-life applications!
 Do we need to wait until college before we know why we have to learn math?
 Unfortunately, a good math teacher may want to explain the applications but it's barely taught!